JEEVANJGA/xora-ui-ux-saas-website/notes.md

 - Add clsx dependency to package.json.
   - `npm i clsx`
 - Refactor Header component to include responsive navigation and toggle functionality
+  - Uses useState to manage the state of the navigation menu (isOpen).
+  - Renders a fixed header with a logo and navigation links.
+  - Uses `clsx` to conditionally apply classes based on the `isOpen` state.
+  - Contains a navigation menu with links to "Features", "Pricing", "FAQ", and "Download".
+  - Includes a button to toggle the navigation menu on smaller screens.
+  - Displays background images for decorative purposes.